ChrisFeline/AssetRipperGuidPatcher/README.md

 I made this tool to make Lethal Company modding easier, as we often use in-game prefabs to get a proper reference of how the game is actually set-up for our mods.
 But this tool can also be used for other games.

 # How To (Guide)
-The use of this script assumes that you have at least some basic understanding of UnityEngine, and modding.
+The use of this script assumes that you have at least some basic understanding of UnityEngine assets, and modding.

 1. Make sure you have the [Lethal Company: Unity Template](https://github.com/EvaisaDev/LethalCompanyUnityTemplate/tree/main#readme) and your project is setup properly.